johnrpenner/peaBrain/README.md

-a separate project — an extension of Chess Meister for the iPad — will be a new UCI GUI app called, correspondingly — peaBoard UCI for macOS, and peaBrain 9 (the next project) will be its defalut engine.
+a separate project — an extension of Chess Meister for the iPad — will be a new UCI GUI app called, correspondingly — peaBoard UCI for macOS, and peaBrain 9 (the next project) will be its default engine.

 Usage: compile this puppy with: swiftc -o pea8 peaBrain8.swift -Ounchecked -suppress-warnings